100 Famous Logos: Design Lessons & Brand Strategy for 2026

 A logo so powerful that it became a billion-dollar brand in its own right.

-- The Fact: The silhouette is of Michael Jordan, but it's not from a game.
-It's from a photoshoot for LIFE magazine where he performed the ballet move grand jeté.
-The first Nike shoe with this logo was the Air Jordan III in 1988.
+- The Fact: The silhouette is of Michael Jordan, but it’s not from a game.
+It’s from a photoshoot for LIFE magazine where he performed the ballet move grand jeté.
+The first Nike shoe featuring this logo was the Air Jordan III, released in 1988.

 - My Take: This is the ultimate hero logo.
 It perfectly captures the grace and athleticism of its namesake.
 It’s a symbol of excellence that has transcended basketball to become an icon of street culture.